2004 Republican National Convention: Quotations

-Aftermath

-According to Rasmussen weekly tracking polls, Bush led Kerry by 0.3% on the poll released August 26.
-On September 2, Bush's lead had increased to 2.5%.
-On September 9, the lead had decreased to 1.3%.
-Bush would maintain his leads throughout the fall.

 Protests

 Protest activity included marches, rallies, performances, demonstrations, exhibits, and acts of civil disobedience in New York City to protest the 2004 Republican National Convention and the nomination of President George W. Bush for the 2004 U.S. presidential election, as well as a much smaller number of people who marched to support Bush at the convention.

 On May 17, 2006 Amy Goodman, host of Democracy Now! reported on the FBI launch of a criminal civil rights investigation of NYPD after Desert storm veteran Dennis Kyne went to trial and had all charges dropped due to video evidence showing the police falsified reports and sworn testimony.